aalladin/cicd-buzz/README.md

-# How to build a modern CI/CD pipeline
-# Using free and hosted services
+# How to build a modern CI/CD pipeline - Using free and hosted services
-# Tutorial by Rob van der Leek